Internet radio: History

+Highlander Internet Radio (HIR) was launched in December 1996 by Mark Monaghan, broadcasting from Strathpeffer, Scotland.
+The Scotsman described it at launch as "what is claimed to be Europe's first radio station on the Internet."
+Early programming included Sean Connery's independence speech recorded for the Scottish National Party and a Christmas message for Scottish descendants."
+By March 1997, HIR had become the first broadcaster in Britain to be officially licensed on the World Wide Web, receiving recognition from the Mechanical-Copyright Protection Society, the UK's official licensing body.
+Microsoft included the station in its Music Central listings, and HIR reported an international audience of 60,000.
+In January 1997 the station broadcast a Burns Night program, which drew an audience of nearly 50,000 listeners, among them the Moscow Caledonian Society.

+On May 1, 1997, Radio306.com (now Pure Rock Radio) launched in Saskatoon, Canada.
+The internet-only station purerockradio.net celebrated 20 years on air in 2017 as the longest-running Canadian internet station.
+Purerockradio.net shut down on July 1, 2021 after 25 years of broadcast.

 Internet radio also provided new opportunities to mix music with advocacy messages.
 In February 1999, Zero24-7 Web Radio was launched.
 It was the first Internet radio station to be crowdsourced and programmed by professional broadcasters and crowdfunded by a unique partnership of people, charities and businesses.
 Out of Washington DC, the station mixed progressive music and green messages.
 It was created by BBC and WHFS veteran Mark Daley.

 Internet radio attracted significant media and investor attention in the late 1990s.
 In 1998, the initial public stock offering for Broadcast.com set a record at the time for the largest jump in price in stock offerings in the United States.
 The offering price was US$18 and the company's shares opened at US$68 on the first day of trading.
 The company was losing money at the time and indicated in a prospectus filed with the Securities Exchange Commission that they expected the losses to continue indefinitely.
 Yahoo! purchased Broadcast.com on July 20, 1999, for US$5.7 billion.

 With the advent of streaming RealAudio over HTTP, streaming became more accessible to a number of radio shows.
 One such show, TechEdge Radio in 1997, was broadcast in three formats – live on the radio, live from a RealAudio server and streamed from the web over HTTP.

-In 1998, the longest running internet radio show, The Vinyl Lounge, began netcasting from Sydney, Australia, from Australia's first Internet radio station, NetFM (www.netfm.net) NetFM was recognised by the Australian National Film and Sound Archive (www.nfsa.gov.au/collection/curated/asset/101722-net-fm-broadcasting-first-internet-radio-broadcast).
-In 1999, Australian telco "Telstra" launched The Basement Internet Radio Station but it was later shut down in 2003 as it was not a viable business for the company.
+In 1998, the longest running internet radio show, The Vinyl Lounge, began netcasting from Sydney, Australia, from Australia's first Internet radio station, NetFM (www.netfm.net) NetFM was recognised by the Australian National Film and Sound Archive.
+In 1999, Australian telco "Telstra" launched The Basement Internet Radio Station but it was shut down in 2003 as it was not a viable business for the company.